f5devcentral/f5-automation-labs/docs/class2/module1/lab2.rst

 Task 3 - Detach/Re-attach the Container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running containers it's important to understand that it will exit if the
+When running containers it's important to understand how you launched it, ours
-foreground process (in this case the shell) exits.
-For example, if you typed
+was launched as a **foreground process**, if you typed
 the ``exit`` command in the running container it will shutdown.
 In order to
 avoid this you should detach from the container once it has completed booting.
 You can still perform functions by using SSH to access the container as